isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-09-23-post-Back to School: Turning Curiosity in Precision Health into Impact.md

 <p>He added, “In the coming semester, we can choose our lab lessons—and I
 have mostly chosen the dry lab ones that utilise computer generated models and simulations to carry out applied or computational mathematical analyses.
-I would also be taking a course on causal interference.
+I would also be taking a course on causal inference.
 These will segue nicely into the year-long capstone project where I hope to be able to work with and learn from experts who are into data science statistics and analysis.”</p>
 <h4><strong>Aspirations to Make an Impact</strong></h4>
 <p>Although Junhao and Zhi Xuan are still in the early days of their learning
 and discovery about precision medicine, they have both professed strong